gita/bhagavad-gita-api/README.md

 ## Usage

-The Bhagavad Gita API allows any developer to use content from Gita in their apps.
+The Bhagavad Gita API allows any developer to use content from The Gita in their apps.
 This API is built with FastAPI which is based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.

 Documentation for this API is availaible in two interactive formats: